Regression Analysis and Least Squares

 March 29, 2018

-In non-mathematical terminology Regression Analysis involves fitting smooth curves to scattered data.
-Around 1800, determining the “best” method to do this for the orbits of the planets and comets was a major motivating factor for the development of the Normal Distribution , the Central Limit Theorem , and the method of Least Squares .
-And regression analysis is still used today for important data (e.g., Fig. 18).
+In non-mathematical terminology, regression analysis involves fitting smooth curves to scattered data.
+Around 1800, determining the “best” method for regression analysis of the planets’ orbits was a major motivating factor for the development of the Normal Distribution , the Central Limit Theorem , and the method of Least Squares .
+Regression analysis is still used today for important data such as global surface temperatures (e.g., Figure 3.17).

 The square root of R2 is often called the correlation coefficient, .
-In the example of the global surface temperatures in Fig. 18, σe = 0.133 ºC.
+In the example of the global surface temperatures in Figure 3.17, σe = 0.133 ºC.
 The error bound for each temperature measurement is given as ± 0.1 ºC, so it is assumed that σyn= 0.050 ºC.
-Then σy = 0.14 ºC and the 95% confidence interval is ± 0.28 ºC.
+Then, σy = 0.14 ºC and the 95% confidence interval is ± 0.28 ºC.
 The calculated value for R-square is R2 = 0.83.

-In many cases the data do not fit a straight line very well when using linear scales.
-Rather than trying non-linear curve fits in this format, it is often convenient to use log-values for the linear regression.
-For example log(y) vs. x; y vs. log(x); or log(y) vs. log (x).
-As an illustration, the damping in a structure causes the vibration to decay at the rate of A(t) = Ao e-2π f ζ t (theoretically) after an impact (where f is the frequency in Hz, t is the time in sec., and ζ is the critical damping ratio.).
-So to determine the damping value ζ, the rms acceleration level is measured vs. time after the structure is impacted, as shown in Fig. 19a for f = 200 Hz.
-The theoretical decay will be a straight line when plotted as log(A) = log(Ao) – [2π f ζ log(e)] t, shown in Fig. 19b.
-In this example the linear regression gives the slope to be -8.28, so ζ = 8.28 / [2π f log(e)] = 0.015.
+To determine the damping value ζ, the RMS acceleration level is measured versus time after the structure is impacted, as shown in Figure 3.18a for f = 200 Hz.
+The theoretical decay will be a straight line when plotted as log(A) = log(Ao) – [2π f ζ log(e)] t, shown in Figure 3.18b.
+In this example, the linear regression equates the slope at -8.28, so ζ = 8.28 / [2π f log(e)] = 0.015.